-The Office of the National Coordinator for Health Information Technology issued a Shared Nationwide Interoperability Roadmap, which defines critical Policy and Technical Components needed for nationwide interoperability, including (1) Ubiquitous, Secure Network Infrastructure, (2) Verifiable Identity and

-Authentication of All Participants, (3) Consistent Representation of Authorization to Access Electronic Health Information, and several other requirements.
+The Office of the National Coordinator for Health Information Technology issued a Shared Nationwide Interoperability Roadmap, which defines critical Policy and Technical Components needed for nationwide interoperability, including (1) Ubiquitous, Secure Network Infrastructure, (2) Verifiable Identity and Authentication of All Participants, (3) Consistent Representation of Authorization to Access Electronic Health Information, and several other requirements.
 However, current technologies do not fully address these requirements, because they face limitations related to security, privacy, and full ecosystem interoperability.

 The current state of health care records is disjointed and stovepiped due to a lack of common architectures and standards that would allow the safe transfer of sensitive information among stakeholders in the system.
 Health care providers track and update a patient's common clinical data set each time a medical service is provided.
 This information includes standard data, such as the patient's gender and date of birth, as well as unique information pursuant to the specific service provided, such as the procedure performed, care plan, and other notes.
 Traditionally, this information is tracked in a database within a singular organization or within a defined network of health care stakeholders.
-This flow of information originating from the patient through the health care organization each time a service is performed does not need to stop at the individual organizational level.
+This flow of information originating from the patient through the health care organization The current state of health care records is disjointed and stovepiped due to a lack of common architectures and standards.

+each time a service is performed does not need to stop at the individual organizational level.
 Instead, health care organizations could take one more step and direct a standardized set of information present in each patient interaction to a nationwide blockchain transaction layer.
-The surface information on this transaction layer would contain information that is not Protected Health Information (PHI) or Personally Identifiable Information could enable health care organizations and research institutions access to an expansive and data-rich information set.
-Information stored on the blockchain private key mechanisms, enabling patients to share their information with health care organizations much more seamlessly.
+The surface information on this transaction layer would contain information that is not Protected Health Information (PHI) or Personally Identifiable Information (PII); rather, select and non-personally identifiable demographics and services rendered information could enable health care organizations and research institutions access to an expansive and data-rich information set.
+Information stored on the blockchain could be universally available to a specific individual through the blockchain private key mechanisms, enabling patients to share their information with health care organizations much more seamlessly.
 This deployment of a transaction layer on the blockchain can help accomplish ONC HIT's interoperability goals while creating a trustless, and collaborative ecosystem of information sharing to enable new insights to improve the efficiency of the nation's health care system and health of its citizens.